What is ANTT®?

 ANTT addresses the historical weaknesses that inhibit practice, and provides health care workers with a logical practice framework that promotes safe and efficient aseptic technique for this critical clinical competency.

 Healthcare associated infections (HAI) result in significant mortality and morbidity internationally.
-It is estimated that 30% of HCAI’s are preventable.
+It is estimated that 30-70% of HAI’s are preventable (ECDC 2013 & CDC 2016).
 When performing aseptic technique, healthcare workers aim to protect patients from infection.
 However, poor aseptic technique actually presents risk to the patient.

 Of course, health care professionals do not set out to harm patients during clinical procedures, quite the contrary.
 But the risk that health care professionals pose is significant, and effective education and training are essential.
 We work with committed health care professionals internationally to help improve the education and clinical practice of aseptic technique with ANTT.